unitn-software-engineering/IS-Slides/00-Git/README.md

 - --mixed – The staged snapshot is updated to match the specified commit, but the working directory is not affected.
 This is the default option.
 - --hard – The staged snapshot and the working directory are both updated to match the specified commit.

-For example, the following command moves the hotfix branch backwards by two commits. `git checkout hotfix` `git reset HEAD~2`
+For example, the following command moves the hotfix branch backwards by two commits. `git switch hotfix` `git reset HEAD~2`

 ---